grandquista/grandquista.github.io/about.md

 permalink: /about/
 ---

 Python developer.
 Every problem looks like a place to use a Python solution.
 This includes writing code.
 I have used Python to generate code for most of the languages I know, and transpilers commonly used Regex to define transformations.
-All of my languages are self taught, and I am passionate about see technology provide new ways for us to express our individuality.
+All of my languages are self taught, and I am passionate about seeing technology provide new ways for us to express our individuality.

 My portfolio:
 - [github.com/grandquista](github.com/grandquista)